 The internet has increased our ability to access a vast amount of information at our convenience, and self-motivated learners can often find resources that will help them along their path.
 While that's a wonderful way to initially explore a topic, delving in deeper to learn more and build useful skills often requires the guidance of an expert.

-Continuing education classes, workshops, and boot camps are great ways to expand your skills, and with companies now spending less money on training and professional development, it's important that you develop your own strategy for continuous learning.
+Professional development classes, workshops and certificate programs are great ways to expand your skills.
+With companies now spending less money on training and professional development, it's important that you develop your own strategy for continuous learning.

 According to the Pew survey, 54% of all working Americans think it will be essential to develop new skills throughout their working lives; among adults under 30 the number goes up to 61%.
 Another survey, conducted by Manpower in 2016, found that 93% of millennials were willing to spend their own money on further training. – The Economist